 \subsection{Brief introduction of wavelets}

-We first give a brief introduction of wavelets by contrasting them to Fourier constructions.
 Fourier analysis is a fundamental tool in studying stationary time series because it identifies the frequencies of random oscillations that dominate the signal.
-However, classical Fourier analysis assumes that the time series is stationary.
-Intuitively, this means that the oscillatory content of the signal and spectrum remains constant over time.
-Thus, Fourier constructions cannot be directly used to study signals whose oscillatory content changes with time.
-For non-stationary signals, it is ideal to instead consider wavelets which are known to have good time-localization properties.
-Wavelets are generated from some special functions, one typically referred to as the father wavelet, $\phi$, which integrates to one and is used to capture the smooth, low frequency nature of the time series; another one is called the mother wavelet, $\psi$, which integrates to zero and is used to capture the detailed, high frequency information of the data.
-The mother wavelets are compressed and then shifted to produce `children' wavelets (see Figure \ref{fig:bigpicture}.a).
-The wavelets functions at scale $j$ and shift $k$, denoted by $\psi_{j,k}$, are generated from the mother wavelet, $\psi$, and are defined as
+However, due to the global support of Fourier waveforms, it cannot be directly used to study signals whose oscillatory content changes with time.
+For nonstationary signals, the alternative is to consider wavelets, which are known to have good time-localisation properties.
+Wavelets are generated from some special functions, one typically referred to as the father wavelet (denoted $\phi$) which integrates to one and which is used to capture the smooth, low frequency nature of the time series; the other is the mother wavelet (denoted $\psi$) which integrates to zero and is used to capture the detailed, high frequency information of the data.
+Intuitively, the mother wavelets are compressed or dilated, and then shifted to produce `children' wavelets.
+Formally, the wavelet functions at scale $a\in \R^\star$ and shift $b\in \R$, denoted by $\psi_{a,b}$, are generated from the mother wavelet, $\psi$, and are defined as,

-where $J$ is the number of scales.
+Typical choices generating wavelet functions $\psi_{j,k}$ may be $a=2^{-j}, \, b=2^{-j}k$ for decimated wavelets, and $a=2^{-j}, \, b=k$ for non-decimated wavelets at signal resolution $j$.
 Similar constructions for the father wavelet, denoted by $\phi_{j,k}$, are typically known as scaling functions.
-The scales $j=1, \ldots, J$ indicate the signal resolution and further wavelet properties, such as orthonormality appear in e.g., \cite{daubechies1992ten}.
+Further properties, such as orthonormality are discussed in \cite{daubechies1992ten}.